yihaoye/data-structure-and-algorithm-study-notes/Other Practices/15-05-2021 pin generator/README.md

 ## Pin List Requirements:
 * Pin Generator able to output a pin list contains 0-1000 pins.
-* Generated pin list should not be any order (DESC or ASC).
 * Every pin in the generated pin list should be unique.

 ## Source Code